 help you, happily sharing all the steps, stories and models that are known to us.

 Where to begin?
-Below are suggested first steps for organizing a new Hour Exchange.
+Below are suggested first steps for organizing a new Time Bank / Mutual Aid Network.

-> RECRUIT YOUR KITCHEN CABINET / LEADERSHIP TEAM:
+RECRUIT YOUR KITCHEN CABINET / LEADERSHIP TEAM:

 As you begin get ten to twelve committed people together to talk about growing your exchange.

 Be thoughtful about the skills of your group.
 The magic recipe includes: happy networkers, someone

 who loves computers, people who like to do events and fundraisers, someone with social service or

 nonprofit experience, a bookkeeper, someone with good marketing ideas, maybe someone who likes to

 write grants, and a couple of folks who are very personable on the phone.

 !!!
 See #3, 4 , 5 and 9 in Startup Materials !!!